Tuffy90/-DPL-Dog-Programming-Language/README.md

 # Dog Programming Language (DPL) 🐶
 *A tiny, fun programming language written in Java — built for learning, experiments, and vibes.*

 > **Note:** Dog (DPL) is created for entertainment and educational purposes.
-Anyone can use it, study it, fork it, and build on top of it.
+You can use it, study it, fork it, and build on top of it — just don’t misrepresent authorship.

 ---